ibm-cloud-docs/power-iaas/vpn-connections-deprecated.md

 #### Checking the status of the secure connection
 {: #check-secure-connection}

-You can test the connection by doing a ping from a virtual server instance to a server in the [client-managed environment]{: tag-teal} network.
+You can test the connection by doing a ping from a virtual server instance to a server in the [network in your client-managed environment]{: tag-teal}.

 ### Creating IKE and IPsec policies
 {: #creating-IKE-policies}